trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Which utility is used to make automate rotation of a log?</b></summary><br>

-Logrotate command is used to make automate rotation of log.
+<code>logrotate</code> command is used to make automate rotation of log.
 It allows automatic rotation, compression, removal, and mailing of log files.

 </details>